Upper bound on heat kernels of finite particle systems of Keller-Segel type: Higher dimensions

+where $C \in [L^\infty(\mathbb R^{dN})]^{d \times d}$ is a skew-symmetric matrix (Appendix \ref{C_app}).
+In the case there is no interaction between the particles, i.e.\,$\nu=0$ and so $\nabla \psi=0$, this operator was treated by Osada \cite{O} who has obtained two-sided Gaussian bounds on its heat kernel.
+This operator arises in the linear theory connected to the Navier-Stokes equations: due to the skew-symmetry of $C$, one can write

+where $\nabla C$ is a distributional divergence-free drift ($=$ velocity field).
+(Qian-Xi \cite{QX} extended the result of Osada to the case when the stream matrix $C$ has entries in the space ${\rm BMO}$.)
+The particle system determined by \eqref{ks7} can be viewed as \eqref{ks4} immersed in a turbulent flow.
+In contrast to \eqref{ks4}, in \eqref{ks7} there is an additional drift $\nabla C$ that is not only singular, but also lacks any particular structure.
+So, there is no hope of obtaining an explicit formula for the heat kernel of \eqref{ks7} similar to \eqref{bessel_heat} for the Bessel process.

-\begin{enumerate} \item[(a)] We can repeat the proof of Theorem \ref{thm1} for \eqref{ks3} word by word, except that now we will be applying the fractional Hardy inequality in $\mathbb R^d$, $d \geq 3$.
-This gives us the following condition on the admissible strength of attraction between the particles $\nu$:
+4. To handle \eqref{ks4}, we could also repeat the proof of Theorem \ref{thm1} for operator $\Lambda$ in dimensions $d \geq 3$.
+Higher dimensions $d \geq 3$ give us the following condition on the admissible strength of attraction between the particles $\nu$:

 Now, in dimensions greater or equal to three, $\alpha=2$ is admissible, moreover, $\alpha=2$ is optimal, i.e.\,it gives the least restrictive constraint on $\nu$, and this constraint essentially does not depend on $N \rightarrow \infty$.
 So, \eqref{alpha_max2} should be read as